How to Become a Teacher in Idaho

 Would you like to work with middle school students or high school students?
 Do you like teaching foundational skills at the elementary school level?
 Do you want to teach children with special needs?
 The decision is yours.
 Before you go any further, you should have a good idea of what level or subject you would like to teach.
 Each specialty area has specific requirements.
 If you are still not sure, the Idaho State Department of Education has information on students, parents, and schools in the state.

 Complete Your Education Requirements for Teaching in Idaho

-To become a professional teacher in Idaho, you must obtain at least a Bachelor's degree.
+To become a professional teacher in Idaho, you must obtain at least a bachelor's degree in education.
 You will also need to successfully complete a state board-approved teacher preparation program.
 The curriculum of the preparation program is specifically based off of what level you choose to teach.

 If you do not have a Bachelor's Degree yet, do not worry.
-Many colleges and universities offer joint or blended Bachelor's Degree and educator preparation programs.
+Many colleges and universities offer Bachelor's Degrees that are part of educator preparation programs.
 These specific programs combine the courses that you will need for a Bachelor's Degree as well as for a teacher preparation program.
 In other words, blended programs allow individuals to become a teacher faster and more efficiently.

 Complete a Teacher Preparation Program

 To become a certified teacher in Idaho, you will be expected to complete a teacher preparation program.